-BRIDGEPORT, CT - Casey Bailey’s first goal of the season held up as the game-winner on Saturday as the Bridgeport Sound Tigers (5-5-0-0), proud AHL affiliate of the New York Islanders, edged the Springfield Thunderbirds (2-9-1-0) in a 3-2 final at Webster Bank Arena.
+BRIDGEPORT, CT - The Bridgeport Sound Tigers (21-15-4-2), proud AHL affiliate of the New York Islanders, won their third straight game on Wednesday with a 3-1 victory against the Springfield Thunderbirds (19-24-1-1) at Webster Bank Arena.

 © Copyright by ConnecticutPlus.com.
 Some articles and pictures posted on our website, as indicated by their bylines, were submitted as press releases and do not necessarily reflect the position and opinion of ConnecticutPlus.com, Canaiden LLC or any of its associated entities.
 Articles may have been edited for brevity and grammar.
 Photos without a credit line are "contributed photos".

 Note: We reserve the right to delete posts at any time if we decide that they are offensive or distasteful.